IKNL/vtg.tpl/README.md

 2. Fork this repository or download the files as ZIP archive
 3. Rename the folder containing the files to the name of your package.
 This is important, because the `Makefile` (located in `src/`) uses this folder name to infer your package name (and any docker images that follow from it).
 Alternatively, you can manually update the `Makefile`.
 4. Add functions you want users to access to the `src/R` directory (as you normally would for any package).
 5. Add functions you want to run on a node as you normally would, but prefix their names with `RPC_`.
+All `RPC_` functions take standard dataframe (use read.csv) as the first argument followed other arguments if need be.
 6. Build your package
   * From RStudio: Menu -> Build -> Build All (or use the appropiate shortcut)
   * From the command line: run `make` in the directory that contains the `Makefile`.